Hunting & Wildlife Viewing - Statistics & Facts

 - Wildlife-related recreation spending in the United States 2011, by categoryWildlife-related recreation spending in the United States 2011, by category

-- Most popular outdoor activities in the U.S. in 2013, by frequency of participationMost popular outdoor activities in the U.S. in 2013, by frequency of participation
+- Number of small businesses in the U.S. 2013, by industryNumber of small businesses in the U.S. 2013, by industry